 - Second Offense: A second offense high-rate-of-alcohol DUI is also a third-degree misdemeanor that can carry a $750 to $5,000 fine and between 30 days and six months in jail.

-- Third Offense: If you have committed a third offense, you are charged with a first-degree misdemeanor, which may result in up to 5 years in prison and/or a fine of up to $10,000.
+- Third Offense: If you have committed a third offense, you are charged with a felony, which may result in up to 5 years in prison and/or a fine of up to $10,000.

 These charges can put pressure on your life and cause you to have difficulties with your job, family, and freedoms.
 Having any kind of DUI on your record –– even if you are never convicted –– may present long-term challenges that could be alleviated by working with an experienced DUI attorney.

 A blood alcohol content greater than .16 is the highest level in the DUI three-tier penalty system and carries the harshest penalties.